THE HAMBACH FESTIVAL

 After Napoleon Bonaparte had shaped Europe in the Napoleonic Wars (1803 - 1815), the Holy Roman Empire of the German Nation, which had territories all over Central Europe, fell apart.
 The Napoleonic Wars had left a sense of national unity among Germans.
-However, not to unify but to restore a sense of political order, 35 German-speaking principalities, as well as four German-speaking cities, formed the German Confederation.
+However, not to unify but to restore a sense of political order, 35 German-speaking principalities and four German-speaking cities formed the German Confederation.
 People soon started to turn against their rulers in demand of more rights within a unified Germany.

 The Hambach Festival was the culmination of a movement in search of national unity, freedom of the press, individual civil rights, and democracy.
 In German history, this political festival is a milestone in the history of German democratic ideas and values.

-Among numerous political speeches and songs, the black, red, and golden banner, the German Tricolor, was raised for the first time.
+Among numerous political speeches and songs, the black, red, and gold banner, the German Tricolor, was raised for the first time.
 The Hambach Festival is a symbol of freedom and liberty in German history in the same way as the Liberty Bell in Philadelphia.